-In summer 2010, except for the Parshall/Reeder RILs which will be $F{2:10}$ , the other RILs populations were at the $F{2:8}$ generation.
-The RILs populations, their parents, and appropriate susceptible and most resistant FHB checks were included in four experiments in this project.
-The experiments were planted in three to four FHB field nurseries located in the three states, ND, MN, and SD in summers of 2010.
+In summer 2011, the RILs populations, their parents, and appropriate susceptible and most resistant FHB checks were included in four experiments in this project.
+The experiments were planted in three to four FHB field nurseries located in the three states, ND, MN, and SD in summers of 2011.
 Data on some agronomic traits including heading height and FHB diseases notes including incidence and severity visually estimated were recorded for each plot approximately 21 days after anthesis.
 Plots were be harvested to determine DON levels in the lab.
+However, at Prosper, ND severe floods were have caused some severe effects on many nurseries including FHB nursery.